-Five designs are proposed to be used for the WRP and BTP movement structures, as shown in Figure 5 (Appendix A).
-This includes one design that has been successfully utilised for a nearby Main Roads project, where an underpass connects the riparian zones along the Collie River in Australiad.
-The proposed monitoring detailed in Section 6.3 will assess the effectiveness / use of the different designs by WRP and BTP.
+WRP habitat connectivity will be retained / re-established in the longer term through the installation of underpasses / rope bridges (engineered movement structures) connected to adjacent habitat.
+Multiple structures at several locations have been proposed, as shown in Figure 4 (Appendix A).
+Four designs are proposed to be used for WRP underpasses, as shown in Figure 5 (Appendix A).
+This includes one design that has been successfully utilised for a nearby Main Roads project, where an underpass connects the riparian zones along the Collie River in Australind.
+The proposed monitoring detailed below, will assess the effectiveness / use of the different designs by WRP.